Tilbury Riverside railway station: London Midland and Scottish (1923-1947)

+Nationalisation and closure (1948-1992)

+Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the London Midland Region.
+On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS locomotives until electrification.

+On 22 June 1948 the M V Windrush arrived at Tilbury Riverside carrying nearly 500 West Indian immigrants.
+The event is commemorated by a plaque in the former baggage hall (now London Cruise Terminal).
+This event is seen as a key moment in the immigration history of the UK.

+The area was re-signalled and electrified using the 25kv overhead line system between 1959 and 1961.
+An electrification depot was built east of the station in 1957.
+The depot was out of use once electrification was completed and was closed in June 1964.

+Tilbury engine shed was closed in June 1964.

+Services were withdrawn from the goods yard on 6 May 1968 although some cement traffic remained until the late 1980s.

+The remaining two rows of houses within the triangular junction were demolished c1970.

 Most trains from Fenchurch Street via Tilbury Town would reverse at this station and continue to Westcliff and Benfleet, with a few to or from Fenchurch Street starting or ending here, and there were also a few services operating short to or from Upminster.
 However, in 1986, London trains ceased calling here and the services were shortened to operate only from Upminster to Tilbury Riverside, East Tilbury and Stanford-le-Hope.

-Tilbury Marine

-Tilbury Marine was a short-lived station built by the Port of London Authority to serve boat trains, it was located within the docks area to the west of Tilbury Riverside.
-It opened on 15 May 1927 and closed on 1 May 1932.
-The station suffered bomb damage in World War 2 but was still largely intact in 1947.

-Closure

 On 30 November 1992, the station was closed.
 For many years prior to closure, the station was served only by certain trains on the local service from Upminster via Grays, because the nearby Dartford Crossing and increased car ownership had caused a decline in its importance as a passenger ferry terminal.
 There was some opposition to closure, but British Rail cited financial reasons for the closure with the annual cost of running the service at £180,000 against income of £11,000.

 The station building can now be reached by a shuttle bus service from Tilbury Town railway station, which was a requirement of the line closure.
 Conditions placed include that the bus service is at least as frequent as the train service at closure, and also that any withdrawal of the bus service go through the same process as closure of the rail service.

-The station building is now an indoor car park for Tilbury passenger terminal.
+The station building is now an indoor car park for the London International Cruise Terminal which itself occupies the former baggage Hall.
+The land north of the station was cleared after closure.